 Please refer to Working for Foreign Employers related examples for more information.

 Tax Residents of Singapore

-When you earn foreign income from a treaty country, you may be subject to tax in that foreign country.
-However, you may wish to claim the DTA benefit that entitles a Singapore tax resident to enjoy a reduced tax rate or a tax exemption in that foreign country.
+When you derive income from another jurisdiction, you may be subject to tax in that jurisdiction.
+However, you may claim DTA benefits that entitles a Singapore tax resident to enjoy a reduced tax rate or tax exemption in that jurisdiction.

 To enjoy this benefit, you need to submit the Certificate of Residency (COR) to the foreign tax authority to prove that you are a Singapore tax resident.

 This Certificate of Residence is a letter certifying that you are a tax resident in Singapore for the purpose of claiming benefits under the DTA.